-From a grassroots movement in Siaya Town to a nationally recognized NGO — this is the story of how a small team of dedicated youth changed health outcomes for thousands of Kenyans.
+From a grassroots movement in Siaya Town to a nationally recognized Public Benefit Organisation — this is the story of how a small team of dedicated youth changed health outcomes for thousands of Kenyans.

 From day one, GLOBCOM has been guided by three core pillars that define everything we do.